pockettojs/pockettojs.github.io/docs/model.md

 Pocketto Model allow you to create a model for your data.
 It is a simple and easy way to create a model for your data.

+You can share the model in different platforms, so all the platforms can use the same model with same application logic.

 ### Define a Model

 To define a model, you need to create a class that extends the `Model` class.
 The `Model` class is a base class that provides the basic functionality for a model.